Reasons a Business Never Sells in California

 4. What’s on the tax return is what the business makes

-One of the steps I take when putting the sale of a business together is to do a valuation so it recognizes the performance of the business.
-I buy data to see what the same type of business sells for in the same industry, that is, I compare apples with apples.
-For a buyer to achieve the potential the seller chooses to highlight, the buyer will have to spend their time and money upgrading the equipment, training and re-training the employees, and adapting and deploying new technologies all of which require constant attention.
+For a buyer to achieve the potential the seller chooses to highlight, they will have to invest their time and money in upgrading the equipment, training and retraining employees, and adapting and deploying new technologies, all of which require constant attention.

 Are you thinking about selling your business in California?